leopold1881/react-project/README.md

 ```

 ## Search Data
-An input bar component then can search data from data pulled from an [api](https://damp-fortress-54104.herokuapp.com/search?q=reactjs&format=json) by a get request.
+An input bar component that can search data from data pulled from an [api](https://damp-fortress-54104.herokuapp.com/search?q=reactjs&format=json) by a get request.

 ```
 handleSubmit(event) {